 As one of the most popular music venues in the country, the Ryman Auditorium is such a pivotal part of Nashville history.
 There is constantly a wide variety of shows and concerts to attend at the Ryman, as well as Christmas shows and even the Grand Ole Opry shows at the auditorium.

 As one of the most famous educational institutions in the country, Vanderbilt holds a little piece of Nashville history within its walls.
 As well as being completed with beautiful architecture, it houses some of the most groundbreaking research and academic programs.

 Stops may change due to traffic, weather, maintenance, etc.

-With so many different sights to see, the entire family can have a blast seeing and learning about some of the most popular Music City attractions.
-Do not miss out on this fun opportunity to truly get a grasp on what makes Nashville great.
+With so many different sights to see, the entire family can have a blast seeing and learning about some of the coolest Music City attractions on this guided tour.
+Do not miss out on this sightseeing tour to truly get a grasp on what makes Nashville great.
+Grab your ticket today!

 When you are finished exploring on your double decker tour bus, be sure to visit other attractions in Music City.
 Visitors can implore to embark upon historic tours, visit places like Music Row, enjoy walking tours, or take to attractions such as the Country Music Hall of Fame and Museum at their leisure.
 Combine all of it with a hotel or resort booking for the best time in Nashville!